-All of these mechanistic uncertainties are then propagated through upscaling workflows when biogeochemists predict k across thousands of rivers (e.g Borges et al., 2015; Horgby et al., 2019; Lauerwald et al., 2015; Raymond et al., 2013) via equation 1 coupled with hydraulic geometry (HG).
+All of these mechanistic uncertainties are then propagated through upscaling workflows when biogeochemists predict k across thousands of rivers (e.g Borges et al., 2015; Horgby et al., 2019; Lauerwald et al., 2015; Raymond et al., 2013), most often via equation 1 coupled with hydraulic geometry (HG).
 HG is the scaling relationships between streamflow and river channel hydraulics (Gleason, 2015; Leopold & Maddock, 1953) that allow biogeochemists to predict river depth and velocity from streamflow models and/or streamgauges .
 It is currently not well understood how sensitive global estimates of fluvial gas evasion are to the specific HG model that is employed by the worker.
 Further, these approaches rely on either in situ discharge records or modeled streamflow which further contributes uncertainty.
 This is all exacerbated in ungauged basins that cover large areas, especially in the carbon-rich Arctic inland waters, where little in situ information is available and fieldwork is impractical (Gleason & Durand, 2020).

 A potential alternative to this upscaling approach is to directly estimate a river’s hydraulic properties (and thus k) from remote sensing (RS) data.
 Remote sensing of river hydraulics is a burgeoning subfield within remote sensing of hydrology, often in service of remote sensing of river discharge (RSQ- Gleason & Durand, 2020).
-This is accomplished via two general approaches: ‘gauged’ methods which rely on in situ river data to calibrate one’s method to the river(s) at hand and ‘ungauged’ techniques which focus on hydraulic generalizability in the service of merely improving existing knowledge in data-poor domains (Gleason & Durand, 2020).
+This is accomplished via two general approaches: ‘gauged’ methods which rely on in situ river data to calibrate a method to the river(s) at hand and ‘ungauged’ techniques which focus on hydraulic generalizability in the service of merely improving existing knowledge in data-poor domains (Gleason & Durand, 2020).
 Many, but not all, of these ungauged approaches are developed in the context of the upcoming NASA/CNES/UKSA/CSA Surface Water and Ocean Topography (SWOT) satellite mission.
 SWOT is expected to launch in 2022 and provide the world’s first global measurements of water surface extent and elevation at novel temporal resolutions.
 SWOT is a wide swath radar interferometer and will sample rivers every 1 to 7 days per 21 day repeat cycle and will measure rivers wider than 100m with a goal of expanding this to rivers at least 50m wide (Biancamaria et al., 2016).
 A decade of SWOT work has explored the multi-parameter problem of estimating the river hydraulic parameters of roughness and bathymetry from remote sensing to produce the SWOT discharge product (e.g. Andreadis et al., 2020; Brinkerhoff et al., 2020; Brisset et al., 2018; Durand et al., 2014; Garambois et al., 2020; Garambois & Monnier, 2015; Gleason et al., 2014; Hagemann et al., 2017; Larnier et al., 2020; Oubanas et al., 2018).